jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 ### Transfer learning

 Training a network can take a long time and a large dataset.
 Transfer learning is about using other people models to solve your problems.
 For example, can we use a pre-built natural language processing network in English for Spanish?
-Can we use a CNN network to predict different kind of classes.
+Can we use a CNN network to predict different kinds of classes?
 In practice, there are more commons than we think.
-The features extracted at earlier layers may be similar for many problem domains.
-For example, we can reuse a mature CNN model pre-trained with huge dataset, and replace a few right most FC layers.
+The features extracted at earlier layers are similar in many problem domains.
+For example, we can reuse a mature CNN model pre-trained with a huge dataset, and replace a few right most FC layers.
 In the network below, we replace the red layer and the ones on its right.
 We can add or remove nodes and layers.
-We initialize the new layers and train with our smaller dataset.
+We initialize these new layers and train with our smaller dataset.
 There are 2 options in the training.
 Allow the whole system to be trained or just perform gradient descent on the changed layers.

 <div class="imgcap">
 <img src="/assets/cnn/cnn.png" style="border:none;width:50%">
 </div>

 In addition, we can feed the activation output at certain layer to a different network to solve a different problem.
-For example, we want to create caption for images automatically.
+For example, we want to create a caption for images automatically.
 First, we can process images by a CNN and use the features in the FC layer as input to a recurrent network to generate caption.

 ### Credits
 For the TensorFlow coding, we start with the CNN class assignment 4 from the Google deep learning class on Udacity.
 We implement a CNN design with additional code to complete the assignment.